siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012b Axial Interaction of a Static Mass Closure with a Null Probe.md

 $$

-So the full weak-field light-bending value is recovered here directly from the axial two-channel loading of a null Maxwell probe.
+So the full weak-field light-bending value is recovered here directly from the axial two-channel coupling of a null Maxwell probe.

 ## 12b.6 Relation to the Newtonian Half-Value